jdelaney44/fsndp4-tic-tac-toe-01/readme.md

 ##Welcome to TicTacToe - Not even Beta!##
 This is the repo for my Udacity FSND project 4 (old structure), Design a Game submittal.
 This project has been implemented as a Tic Tac Toe game.
 This game is deployed on `appspot.com`.
-URL forwarded to project reviewer privately.

 ##Known Issues:##